 On September 23, 2021, the PUCT determined that this project was needed to ease existing transmission constraints that currently limit the flow of electricity in and out of the South Texas region.
-The PUCT ordered AEP Texas and Sharyland to begin the process of developing preliminary routes and preparing a CCN application to be filed no later than June 30, 2022.
+The PUCT ordered AEP Texas and Sharyland to begin the process of developing preliminary routes and approved a final route on December 15, 2022.